-I think it’s no secret that I love to drink tea.
+I think it’s no secret that I love to drink tea; a lot of pastries I post on here are created just to pair with a cup of hot tea.
 When I’m craving a hot, soothing drink, but not a jolt of caffeine, green tea is definitely my beverage of choice.

 Ito En had sent me some of their tea products to try, and I couldn’t wait to start experimenting with them in recipes!
 In the summer, I always get their bottled unsweetened teas (my favorite is the Teas’ Tea Unsweetened Green Jasmine) for a refreshing beverage on the go.
 I wasn’t aware that they also carry a huge collection of loose leaf teas on their website with many interesting twists on the traditional green teas.
 I brewed a pot of this yuzu sencha last night to enjoy while I was relaxing and reading.
 It has a pleasantly grassy aroma (which is characteristic of sencha, but not in an overwhelming kind of way) with a bright hint of citrus from the yuzu.
 The taste is smooth, flavorful, and very refreshing whether served hot or chilled over ice.